Wonderfully elegant, classic, and timeless; linen weave paper stands the test of time.

 A frame that is described as having a dual easel simply means that there are two easels attached to the back.
 These dual, or two easel frames are designed for propping up the framed photograph horizontally for landscape photos or vertically for portraits.

-“Cardboard photo frames & mats cut with a beveled edge add a polished look to photographs.”
+Cardboard photo frames and mats cut with a beveled edge add a polished look to photographs.

 Any edge cut at less than 90° degrees can be called a beveled edge, however in order to create a bevel cut the paper needs to be fairly thick to cut it on a slant.
 A thin piece of notebook paper would not be able to produce this look.
-Within the realm of paper products, mat board (the thick paper or cardstock frame that surrounds a photo) & corrugated cardboard are the two main types of paper that are thick enough to produce a bevel cut.
+Within the realm of paper products, mat board (the thick paper or cardstock frame that surrounds a photo) and corrugated cardboard are the two main types of paper that are thick enough to produce a bevel cut.
 Our beveled mat easel frames are a great example of a product that uses this cut.

 Beveled edges are a highly desirable feature for picture frame mats, as it gives a polished and finished look to photos.
 Since the slanted cut edge surrounds the image, it draws your eyes towards the photo.
 It is this subtle detail that really accentuates framed photographs.

 Simply put, paper that has a beveled edge is not cut at a 90° right angle.

 A deckle edge is the name given to the irregular hand-torn appearance on the edge of a paper.